andresmascl/secret-project/README.md

 - Developers interested in real-time audio systems

 If you want a consumer assistant, buy one.
-If you want to understand and control the pipeline, build Ok House.
+If you want to understand and control the pipeline, deploy Ok House.